“This truly is a top luxury chalet comparable to staying in a chalet in Meribel or Courchevel, but with half the price tag.”

 There are three king/twin bedrooms and a triple bunkroom.
 Each has large double sliding windows and two have a balcony or terrace so you can make the most of the fabulous views.
 All rooms offer the same levels of comfort and style, including luxury Hypnos pocket-sprung beds, crunchy Egyptian cotton bed linen and gorgeously thick throws and cushions.
 The attention to detail is impressive: there are UK plug sockets, long wardrobe mirrors, individually controlled underfloor heating and lots of other sockets for charging phones and iPads.
 The bathrooms are all roomy too, with lotions and potions by Molton Brown.
 Beautiful individual pieces have been sourced for each room, such as a stunning Moroccan mirror in Bedroom 1, and cow hide chairs in Bedrooms 1 & 2.

 This fully catered ski chalet prides itself on its food and rightly so.
 Everything is genuinely top-notch restaurant standard and quite delicious, from the hearty breakfasts including daily specials to the scrumptious, freshly baked cakes in the afternoon and the six-course indulgent fine dining evening suppers.
-These are served with six pairs of carefully selected wines to complement the food.
+These are served with carefully selected wines to complement the food.

 Chamois Lodge has its own ‘sun dance’ indulgent outdoor hot tub with fabulous mountain views.
 Judiciously positioned designer logs provide screening.
 Guests in Bedroom 3 simply have to open their terrace door and jump in.
 In addition to this, guests can also use the excellent facilities of the nearby La Bouitte mountain spa.
 Try the hay bath, it’s an extraordinary experience – melts away aches and pains, if you can bear the itchiness.

-Children are generally very welcome at this ski chalet.
+Children are very welcome at this ski chalet.
 The staff can take them to the slopes in the morning, serve them separate tea in the evening, and arrange English nannies, ski lessons and babysitters.
 For children aged 2½-6 years, the Club des Piou Piou in St Martin also offers a range of full and half day courses introducing toddlers to skiing.

 The chalet also has a separate TV snug/children’s play room with DVD player, satellite freeview UK channels and fun wallpaper that looks like a vast pile of logs.